Video Calls: Look Confident with These Tips

 If you woke up late, then at least wash your face with POND’S Men Energy Charge Facial Wash, which has cooling menthol and coffee bean extracts, to energize your skin and give it a healthy look.
 Dry your hair and style it neatly before entering the call with your video on.

 Another tool to always have in your arsenal?
 Brush up with the best toothpaste for yellow teeth.
-Make sure to also brush your teeth with closeup Menthol Fresh Toothpaste to give you that extra confidence.
+Make sure to also with closeup Menthol Fresh Toothpaste to give you that extra confidence.

 Dress to Impress